magnars/stubadub/README.md

 # stubadub

-A small stubbing library for Clojure.
+A small stubbing library for Clojure and ClojureScript.

 To quote [Kris Jenkins](https://twitter.com/krisajenkins) in his [Which Programming Languages Are Functional?](http://blog.jenkster.com/2015/12/which-programming-languages-are-functional.html) blog post: